pombredanne/centidb/docs/events.rst

 have reads that are more expensive than writes.

-An *observing event* is one that will cause Acid to ask the storage engine to read and return the previous record value, if any, during a write operation.
+An *observing event* is one that will cause Acid to ask the storage engine to read and return any previous record value during a write operation.
 Even for storage engines that support fast *read-modify-write* operations, emitting the event further requires decoding of the old record value.
 Therefore where possible, prefer subscribing to a non-observing event if it fits your use case.

     .. csv-table:: Observing Event Types (— means unsupported)
         :class: pants